 My main research interest is Soil Ecology, meaning the study of interactions between and within abiotic and biotic factors in the soil ecosystem.
-I am fascinated by the complexity of the soil system, as millions of microorganism can inhabit 1 grame of soil.
-These soil interactions are shaped by biotic factors as the plant community and positive/negative relationships between soil microorganisms, and abiotic factors as climate, and soil physicochemical characteristics.
+I am fascinated by the complexity of the soil system, as millions of microorganisms can inhabit 1 gram of soil.
+These soil interactions are shaped by biotic factors such as the plant community and positive/negative relationships between soil microorganisms, and abiotic factors such as climate, and soil physicochemical characteristics.

 – Crops/weeds dynamics: mainly studying the effects of density, sowing spatial pattern, and genetic variability on cereal productivity and on their inter-specific competition with weeds.

-– Multilevel selection: understanding how natural selection can act on different levels of the biological hierarchy (from molecules to ecosystems), always that the entities on those levels accomplish the requirements for evolution by natural selection to occur (phenotypic variability, differential fitness, and heredability).
-From an evolutionary game theory perspective, it can be argued that selfish individual always beat in competition to altruist individuals, and altruist groups always beat selfish groups, as was initially proposed by Darwin (1871; The Origin of Man).
+– Multilevel selection: understanding how natural selection can act on different levels of the biological hierarchy (from molecules to ecosystems), always that the entities on those levels accomplish the requirements for evolution by natural selection to occur (phenotypic variability, differential fitness, and heritability).
+From an evolutionary game theory perspective, it can be argued that selfish individuals always beat in competition to altruist individuals, and altruist groups always beat selfish groups, as was initially proposed by Darwin (1871; The Origin of Man).
 From a quantitative genetics perspective (adaptive landscapes – shifting balance theory), it can be argued that an individual fitness depends on its own traits and on the traits of the group to which that individual belongs (contextual analysis).
-When natural selection is very, very strong on a superior level of the biological hierarchy, and is irrelevant in the inferior level, a major transition in evolution is occurring.
+When natural selection is very, very strong on a superior level of the biological hierarchy, and is irrelevant at the inferior level, a major transition in evolution is occurring.
 In this sense, I look to contribute theoretically and mainly empirically to the levels of selection debate in evolutionary biology.

 – Science sociology, philosophy, and history: I want to understand how science itself works.
 For example, I have explored religious and evolutionary beliefs among scientists and science students belonging to different areas or contexts.
-Or I have explored how inductive and deductive reasoning shapes different every-day aspects of the scientific career.
+Or I have explored how inductive and deductive reasoning shapes different everyday aspects of the scientific career.